marcusphelan/marcusphelan.github.io/_posts/2020-07-11-Supersense.md

 ![Olfaction](/assets/images/olfaction.png){: .center-image }

 ### The science bit...
-Volatile odours such as cloves (Eugenia) or soil after a rain shower (geosmin) enter the nose during inhalation.
+Volatile odours such as cloves (Eugenia) or the smell of soil after a rain shower (geosmin) enter the nose during inhalation.
 There they activate receptors in the olfactory epithelium located behind each nostril, leading to a series of reactions that are interpreted by the olfactory bulb located at the base (inferior side) of the forebrain.

 There are two prevailing theories underpinning the science of olfaction.
 One is based on the so-called *lock and key* model where the shape of odourant molecule activates specific receptors in the lining of the nose.
 There is however an anomaly in this hypothesis, in that some almost identical molecules can smell completely different.
 This is where the second theory comes in.
 [Derek Lowe](https://blogs.sciencemag.org/pipeline/archives/2018/08/21/an-update-on-vibrational-theories-of-smell) describes the the vibrational theory of olfaction (VTO) as a mechanism in which at least some receptors sense the vibrational levels of functional groups, which involves electron tunnelling, a feature of quantum mechanics.[^1]